freenas/freenas-docs/userguide/system.rst

 active and the standby node, and failover to the standby node should the active node become unavailable.

-.. warning:: Seamless failover is only available with iSCSI or NFS.
+.. warning:: Seamless failover is only available with iSCSI or NFSv4.
    Other protocols will failover, but connections will be disrupted by the failover event.

 To configure HA, turn on both units in the array.
 Use the instructions in the :ref:`Console Setup Menu` to log into the